First of all, The Raid 2 rolls with much more punches, second, it announces Evans as one of the world’s preeminent action filmmakers!

 We have the amazing Hammer Girl played by Julie Estelle, a deaf woman who wields two hammers, smashing heads with a Tasmanian Devil-like speed.

-A brutal baseball bat-man with a phrase “Give me that ball” playing with his victims and crashing bones of every thug staying in his way.
+A brutal baseball bat-man with the phrase “Give me that ball” playing with his victims and crashing bones of every thug staying in his way.

 A son of one crime lord, Uco, played by Arifin Putra, distinguishes himself with sleek features and a jaded air, both of which genuinely suggest that he’d rather be fronting a Suede tribute band than doing mobster stuff.